near/docs/docs/3.tutorials/examples/coin-flip.md

 </Tabs>

 If you choose Gitpod, a new browser window will open automatically with the code.
-Give it a minute, and the frontend will pop up (ensure the pop-up window is not blocked).
+Give it a minute, and the front-end will pop up (ensure the pop-up window is not blocked).

 If you are running the app locally, enter the directory where you cloned it and use `yarn` to install dependencies, and `yarn start` to start it.